ZH0UU/ZH0UU/README.md

 ### Hi there 👋
+## 🌱 I am currently studying Computer Science and Engineering as an undergraduate and I will use this github account to track my studies
 <!--
 **ZH0UU/ZH0UU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.